react-page/react-page/README.md

 # ![Ory Editor](logo.png)

-We make digital content creation accessible.
+This makes digital content creation fun and easy.

-*Warning: This project is being actively developed and is in no shape to be used in production.*
+*Please be aware that all features and APIs are experimental.
+Breaking changes will happen.*

 <!-- START doctoc generated TOC please keep comment here to allow auto update -->
 <!-- DON'T EDIT THIS SECTION, INSTEAD RE-RUN doctoc TO UPDATE -->